Skj0nes2/school-tools/README.md

    * Extract the file (most commonly done by right clicking on the file and selecting extract, you can also use an online tool)
    * Open the new folder
    * Double click on "index.html"

+Hosting:

+   This can be hosted on github pages and many other varius hostees

+   * Github pages:
+        To install on github pages fork this repo, go to "Settings", then "Pages", finally under "Branch", click on "None" and select "main"

+   * Other hosting guides coming soon!